MatthewFoster02/social_app/README.md

 ### MAJOR FEATURE (GPT ASSISTANCE): When a user wants to create a post they can ask the assistant to create a post for them.
 The assistant simply takes the input and sends it to the OpenAI API endpoint for Chat Completion.

-The other main features are registering for an account, logging in/out, creating a post, commenting on a post, liking a post, deleting a post, viewing and individual post and all its comments, searching for a user's profile, viewing profiles (including your own), and updating your profile.
+The other main features are registering for an account, logging in/out, creating a post, commenting on a post, liking a post, deleting a post, viewing an individual post and all its comments, searching for a user's profile, viewing profiles (including your own), and updating your profile.

 This application is using the FARM stack.
 FastApi, React, MongoDB!